 The Hidden GEM Creative Studios works with award-winning media professionals from the commercial media industry or the social justice non-profit arena to create innovative media and educational programs.
 Artists in our network are available for creative or instructional services, and can be reached through our CONTACT page.

-RESIDENT ENTRPRENUERS/BUSINESSES
+RESIDENT ARTISTS/ENTREPRENEURS

-Rafael Flores, MFA (Co-Founder & Director, Green Eyed Media)
+Rafael Flores, MFA (Founder & Executive Director)

 Rafael Flores is a bilingual documentary and narrative filmmaker of Mexican-Lithuanian ancestry.
 He is Phi Beta Kappa Scholar who holds a Masters of Fine Arts specializing in Directing, Social Justice Film Production, Chicano Cinema, and Third Cinema.
 He also holds a BA in Comparative Literature and Cinema Studies from the University Washington.
 He is currently a lecturer at San Francisco State University and The College of San Mateo where he teaches Latin-American Cinema, Digital Film Production, Screenwriting and Documentary film.
 His work has been praised by various institutions that include: The White House, The Grammy Foundation, TED-X lecture series, the Cannes International Film Festival, the Writer’s Guild Theater of America, the London Guardian, and the Chicano International Film Festival.

-Sompong Viengvilai (Post-Production Manager, Hidden GEM)
+Daniel Tinajero (Post-Production Coordinator, Hidden GEM)

 Jehnovah Carlisle, MFA (Screenwriting)